KDE/kross/README.md

 ### Modules

-%Kross is able to optional dynamic load modules which provide then additional functionality for scripts.
+Kross is able to optional dynamic load modules which provide then additional functionality for scripts.

 - Kross::FormModule provides access to UI functionality like dialogs or